Marte, Nigeria

 It has an area of 3,154 km^{2} and a population of 129,370 at the 2006 census.

 The postal code of the area is 611.

 It is one of the sixteen LGAs that constitute the Borno Emirate, a traditional state located in Borno State, Nigeria.
+The traditional head of Marte is the mai of Marte, claimed to be one of the oldest continuous political offices in Borno State.